Kiinzu/Casino-Heist/README.md

     Casino Heist is created and backed by [ENUMA ID](https://discord.gg/scwfGkERsj), a community that gathered smart contract security enthusiast in Indonesia.

 ## How to Contribute
-We are open for contributions; you can contribute in 2 ways.
-If you like to create a challenge and want others to try it out or If you like to write writeups and walkthroughs and are excited for them to be read by others and featured in our playground, you can do that!

-Just follow the instruction [here](./Contribution/) to contribute!
+We have 2 types of contribution available for you to choose:

+- **Challenge Contribution**
+    If you think you got a good challenge and cool concept that others should try, you can contribute a challenge by following the guide [here](./Contribution/README.md#contributing-challenge).
+- **Walkthrough Contribution**
+    We encourage you to write your own writeup or walkthrough, but if you want them featured in **Casino Heist**, feel free to submit a PR by following this guide [here](./Contribution/README.md#walkthrough-contribution)

+By contributing to us, we will have your name displayed as either a `Challenge Contributor` or `Walkthrough Contributor` in this Repository!

 ## Authors
 - [Kiinzu](https://github.com/kiinzu)